ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 With the Third-Party Management deployment mode, a third party is responsible for the majority of the work of storing and operating the Transparency Log.
-The Service Operator serves only to enforce access control, authenticate the addition of new entries, and prevent the creation of forks by the Third-Party Manager.
+The Service Operator serves only to enforce access control, authorize the addition of new versions of labels, and prevent the creation of forks by the Third-Party Manager.
 Critically, the Service Operator is trusted to ensure that only one value for each version of a label is authorized.

-All user queries specified in {{user-operations}} are initially sent by users directly to the Service Operator to be forwarded to the Third-Party Manager if they pass access control.
+All user queries specified in {{user-operations}} are initially sent by users directly to the Service Operator and are forwarded to the Third-Party Manager if they pass access control.
 While other operations are forwarded by the Service Operator unchanged, `UpdateRequest` structures are forwarded to the Third-Party Manager with the Service Operator's signature attached: